Don’t know if you can overcome your addiction? Feel overwhelmed in taking the first step towards recovery? This blog entry is for you.

-It can be stressful and anxiety provoking, thinking that the next step will be successful if you aren’t in a good place to begin with.
+It can be stressful and anxiety provoking to think that the next step will be successful if you aren’t in a good place to begin with.
 Making a big change like committing to addiction recovery can be daunting and overwhelming.
-The decision to make a step toward recovery might bring up many emotions and questions:
+The decision to make a step toward recovery might bring up many emotions, questions, and negative self talk:

 Negative emotions like anger, sadness, fear, guilt, and despair may come up.
 You are not alone in thinking and feeling this way.